serizawan/serizawan.github.io/_posts/2023-04-17-the-dwarves-and-hats-puzzle.markdown

 The success rate is 0% and the success rate with luck is 0%.

+{% include figure image_path="/assets/images/posts/main/dwarves_and_hats_puzzle_one_color_strategy.png" alt="What happens when the sorcerer listens to the dwarves' one-color strategy." caption="What happens when the sorcerer listens to the dwarves' one-color strategy." %}

 ## The *random* strategy ![Rate](https://progress-bar.dev/0/?title=Rate&width=100&color=babaca)

 Now the dwarves just take their decision randomly once the guess phase starts.
 It is still a 0% success rate as none is sure of their guess but at least the sorcerer cannot prevent them from succeeding by luck with an appropriate preset-up.
 They can hopefully expect to save half of them.
 So this option is slightly better than the former one.

 The success rate is 0% and the success rate with luck is 50%.

+{% include figure image_path="/assets/images/posts/main/dwarves_and_hats_puzzle_random_strategy.png" alt="Unlucky dwarves could only rescue 3 of them by applying the random strategy." caption="Unlucky dwarves could only rescue 3 of them by applying the random strategy." %}

 ## The *max* strategy ![Rate](https://progress-bar.dev/50/?title=Rate&width=100&color=babaca)